It’s not easy to let things go when we need to or even when we have to and have no choice.

 I’m a Nomad.
 Okay, Maybe More Like a Gypsy.
 Originally from the small town of Erie, PA, I’ve lived in too many actual dwellings to count, but my list of cities include, Dallas & Austin, Texas (Go Longhorns!), NYC, Boston, San Francisco, Copenhagen, Denmark, and now back State-side in lovely San Diego.

 Tea is My Drink.
 I love tea.
 Especially herbal tea, and green & white tea, but lately I’ve been venturing out and exploring Oolong and Pu-erh, pronounce “poo-er”.
 I have a tea collection and love making infusions.
+I was turned on to herbal teas after visiting a spa in Austria that had a “tea bar” with a variety of medicinal teas providing various health benefits.
+I’ve been hooked ever since.
 My latest is nettle, fennel seeds and passionflower.

 The Silly One.
-I like to laugh and can find humor in just about anything.
+I like to laugh and find humor in just about everything, and try not to take life so seriously all the time.

 I’m Just a Girl in a Boy’s World.
 I am the only girl of five children.
 I was surrounded by boys growing up and I guess that explains a lot of my boy-ish tendencies, and why I am not your average chick!